 Turmeric contains vitamins K and E and is rich in potassium, phosphorus, magnesium, and calcium.
 It is anti-inflammatory, antibacterial, cholesterol lowering and has antifungal effects.
 Its most active compound is curcumin which has proven health benefits like the potential to prevent Alzheimer’s, cancer and heart disease.

-We grow all our herbs, harvest them and dry them in our dying room.
-Once dry, I grind the herbs and fill the bottles in my spice rack.
-Any left over herbs will be stored in larger glass bottles in a dark cupboard.
-These bottles will be used to top up the bottles in the spice rack.
+We grow all our herbs, harvest them and freeze dry them in our freeze dryer.
+Once dry, they are stored in glass bottles with oxygen absorbers in a dark cupboard.
+When we need them, I grind them and fill the bottles in my spice rack ready to use in the kitchen.
 See picture below of my spice rack and larger bottles in which I store the left over herbs.

 There are so many ways you can add herbs to your diet.
 You can simply add it to your cooking, you can make a tea, use it in refreshments, you can infuse it in vinegar, you can infuse it in olive oil or your preferred oil or you can infuse it in honey.